Warning

 See #3412open in new tag and #3462open in new tag for extensive discussion and revision of the protocol.
 Here is a summary, and the minimum needed to be compatible:

 1. GET /<UUID> opens the download.
-The server immediately responds with 200 OK and Transfer-Encoding: chunked, and immediately sends a two-byte payload to force HTTP middleboxes into flushing headers.
+The server immediately responds with 200 OK, and immediately sends the string ok (arbitrary length, such as ooook) to force HTTP middleboxes into flushing headers.

 2. Client uploads using POST /<UUID>/<seq>. seq starts at 0 and can be used like TCP seq number, and multiple "packets" may be sent concurrently.
 The server has to reassemble the "packets" live.
 The sequence number never resets for simplicity reasons.